 19. Popsicles made from vegetables are super refreshing on a hot day.

 Got a kiddo who refuses to eat veggies??
 Try these veggie packed pops.
 They are tasty and good for you and you can pick up whatever veggies are on sale next time you go grocery shopping.
+It’s a great way to take good care of your little one on a hot day.
+Plus, there is a good chance they won’t even realize they’re eating veggies.
+Win-win.

 20. Give them an app that teaches them something while they play.